-Appian: So, what distinguishes the true-believers from everyone else?
+Appian: So, what distinguishes true-believers from the rest of the crowd?

 Andriole: According to our data, the companies that really mean it, are the ones that are failing.
 The ones that are losing market share.
 If you want to find a company that’s serious about digital transformation, find one that’s losing market share.
 Because everyone’s on the same page of “we’ve got to do something different.”